ekleinod/postpone-posts/postpone-posts/readme.txt

 * concept for rights for postponing
 	* can only users postpone their own posts?
 	* can admin postpone all posts?

-= Technics =

-* use WP functions for displaying special texts